ramdasp/GettingAndCleaningData/README.md

 Script Output
 =============

-During the execution of the script, a few messages will be displayed on the screen to notify the various stages of execution.
+During the execution of the script, a few messages will be displayed on the screen to notify the various stages of execution.<br>
 After execution the following output file will be created in the working directory.

 uci_har_clean_data.txt